Consulting H-1B Sponsorship Jobs in North Dakota

 Which consulting companies sponsor H-1B visas in North Dakota?

-Eide Bailly, one of the largest regional accounting and consulting firms in the Midwest, has a significant presence in North Dakota and has sponsored H-1B workers.
+Eide Bailly, one of the largest regional accounting and consulting firms in the Midwest, has a significant presence in North Dakota and has sponsored H-1B visa workers.
 National consulting firms with North Dakota offices, including large IT services companies and management consultancies that serve the state's energy and healthcare sectors, also appear in Department of Labor LCA disclosure data as H-1B sponsors.

 Which cities in North Dakota have the most consulting H-1B sponsorship jobs?